kikuchiyo/device_connection_en/deviceconnection_overview.md

 **Device**

-A device is an instance of a model.
-A device belongs to a certain product.
+A device is the instance of a product.

 ## Major Functions